Heimat (film series): Release and awards

 After premiering in Germany, Heimat was shown in Venice, London and New York festivals.
 It was shown in movie screens around the world in separate parts.
 However, it gained its worldwide exposure on television, across 26 countries.
 In order to shape the film into eleven episodes, Reitz devised introductory segments in which Kurt Wagner as Glasisch narrated the brief story so far, over photographs by Eduard Simon.
 In Germany, the broadcast received over fifteen million viewers.Heimat earned Edgar Reitz the FIPRESCI Prize at the 1984 Venice Film Festival, while Marita Breuer won the Darstellerpreis for Best Actress at the 1985 Bavarian Film Awards.
 In the United Kingdom the film won a BAFTA and the London Film Critics' Circle award for Best Foreign Language Film.Die Zweite Heimat premiered at the Venice Biennale and broadcast rights were purchased by television companies in 16 different countries.
 However, the German backers were disappointed that it received a smaller percentage-viewing share than the first.
 Reitz said the executives overlooked the fact that in 1984 only three channels existed compared to more than twenty in 1992.
 In the United States the film had a short theatrical run in New York at The Public Theater.
-It also screened at the Museum of Fine Arts, Boston and various Goethe Institute across the country.
+It also screened at the Museum of Fine Arts, Boston and various Goethe-Institut locations across the country.
 It was not picked up for television by US cable networks.